I’ve been using Outlook 2013 since it came out and I’m still quite happy with it.

 - During Extended support, updates mainly focus on security updates.
 Non-security updates may still be included in special circumstances or when specifically requested (see next point).

-- During Extended support, to request non-security updates, you’ll need to purchase Extended Hotfix Support.
+- During Extended support, to request non-security updates, you’ll need to purchase Unified Support.

 As an end-user, you’ll hardly realize the difference between the two as updates will still be provided until the Extended Support date has been reached.

-However, once a product has reached its Mainstream Support date, it is generally recommended to start planning to upgrade to a newer version.
+However, once a product has reached its Mainstream Support end date, it is generally recommended to start planning to upgrade to a newer version.

 When you use Microsoft 365, you don’t have to worry about any support dates.
 Microsoft continues to support and update Microsoft 365 and it will always include the latest version of Office.

 You only really need to be aware of 2 things;

 - You need to have an active Microsoft 365 subscription.

 - You need to stay up-to-date within your so-called “Release Channel”.

 With the “Release Channel”, you can control when and how often you’ll receive new features and updates.
 For more info see; Why am I not getting the latest updates for Microsoft 365 Apps, Outlook 2019 or Outlook 2016?

 By default, Microsoft 365 is configured to update itself automatically, but you can also manually check for updates.